gofynd/fdk-store/markdown/cart/internal_/type-aliases/type-alias.AppliedPromotion.md

 > `optional` **promotion\_group**: `string`

-- Promotion group for the promotion
+- Promotion group for the promotion.

 ***